earthly/website/blog/_posts/2021-09-30-awk-examples.md

 author: Adam
 internal-links:
  - awk
+excerpt: "It turns out Awk is pretty simple.
+It has only a couple of conventions and only a small amount of syntax.
+It's straightforward to learn, and once you understand it, it will come in handy more often than you'd think."
 ---
 </p>
 > Awk exists so that [some] guy can rag on any data processing tool made after the year 1990.